 The seeds will germinate easily if they are fresh.
 Use small containers that have drainage holes, such as seedling starter trays.
 A well-draining soil is necessary, such as cactus soil.
 You may make your own mix with 1 part quality potting soil and 1 part perlite (fine- or medium-grade perlite, not coarse-grade) or coarse horticultural sand.
 Or use 1 part coir fiber to 2 parts perlite or coarse sand.

 Fill each container, place 1 or 2 seeds on top, and sprinkle a very thin layer of soil on top - just enough to barely cover the seeds, because the seeds need light to germinate.
 Add water until the soil is evenly moist (but not soggy).

-Until the seeds germinate and continuing for 3 weeks, ensure that the surface soil does not dry out.
+Until the seeds sprout, ensure that the surface soil does not dry out.
 If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open a crack for some fresh air to enter.
-You may still need to drip several drops of water on the seeds every day or 2.
+You may need to drip a few drops of water over them each day or 2.

 I recommend protecting your plants from frost for at least the first winter or two.
-Puyas generally flower soonest if protected from prolonged, hard frosts.
+Puyas will probably flower soonest if protected from prolonged, hard frosts.

 Strange Wonderful Things